-Where possible, ONS will include policy proposals in the published Forward Work Plan.
+Where possible, the ONS may include policy proposals in the published Forward Work Plan.
 However, where there are commercial or other sensitivities, government departments or devolved administrations may make a request that the proposal is not published; ONS considers such requests on their merits.

 ONS does not publish or otherwise make publicly available details of classifications advice in respect of policy proposals, except where they may be discussed in any supplementary article published once a final classification decision has been announced.Nôl i'r tabl cynnwys

 Office for National Statistics (ONS) will review previous decisions under the following circumstances: